NENA911/NG911GISDataModel/postgresql/ng911_data_model_postgresql_template.md

 * Should the `id` field be replaced by a UUID?
 * Should the data model template be migrated to an ORM that would support deployment to multiple databases?
 This would require a rewrite into Python.
+* Need to discuss the use of Service URI in Service Boundary layers.
 * [v1.0] Should there be an ESN table or domain?

 ```sql